Ali MacGraw: Animal welfare

 In July 2006, MacGraw filmed a public service announcement for People for the Ethical Treatment of Animals (PETA), urging residents to take their pets with them in the event of wildfires.
-In 2007, she advocated to ban cock fighting in New Mexico.
+In 2007, she advocated to ban cockfighting in New Mexico.
 In 2008, she wrote the foreword to the book Pawprints of Katrina by author Cathy Scott and photography by Clay Myers about Best Friends Animal Society and the largest pet rescue in U.S. history.
 MacGraw is also a U.S. Ambassador for animal welfare charity Animals Asia.
 She has been a life long lover of Scottish Terriers, now having her sixth.
 An animal welfare advocate throughout her life, she received the Humane Education Award by Animal Protection of New Mexico for speaking out about animal issues.

 Personal life

 While in college, MacGraw met German Canadian Robert "Robin" Martin Hoen, a Harvard-educated banker, and the couple married on October 29, 1960.
 They divorced in July 1962.
-Hoen died on September 13, 2016.

 Following her first divorce, MacGraw had a string of relationships and one abortion; the procedure was still illegal at the time.
-In 1979, MacGraw's mother, who was 38 when she gave birth to her, revealed that she had an abortion of her own in the early 1920s.
+In 1979, MacGraw's mother, who was 38 when she had her, revealed that she had an abortion of her own in the early 1920s.